 Heart rate varies with every heartbeat.
 Heart rate variability (HRV) is the variation of beat to beat intervals, also known as R-R intervals.
 Electrocardiogram (ECG) is the electric signal originating from heart.
 The most distinct feature of the ECG is the QRS complex, which consists of the Q, R and S waves and originates from the electrical activation of the heart ventricles.

 HRV indicates the fluctuations of heart rate around an average heart rate.
 HRV is regulated by the autonomic nervous system.
 Parasympathetic activity decreases heart rate and increases HRV, whereas sympathetic activity increases heart rate and decreases HRV.

-A comfortable heart rate sensor strap to monitor your real-time, accurate heart rate while you meditate.
-Connects via blue-tooth to your smart phone.
+If HRV is collected for your cohort, a comfortable heart rate sensor strap will be used to monitor your real-time, accurate heart rate while you meditate.
+The device will connect via blue-tooth to your smart phone.